This article is part of a larger series on VoIP.

 The lowest-tier Vonage Mobile plan is $14.99 per user, per month if your business has 20 or more users.
 This makes it the cheapest package for larger teams among the best 8×8 alternatives and even a penny cheaper than the 8×8 Express package.
 With that said, at checkout you will be offered several add-ons that can quickly drive the real monthly per-user cost higher.

 Vonage Mobile comes with a business phone number and lets you connect up to five devices, including cell phones, tablets, and Chromebooks.
 Vonage subscriptions include click-to-call, unlimited team messaging, and unmetered calls to the U.S., Canada, and Mexico.
 Plus, you can get started with Vonage’s voice, video, and SMS APIs for free with no credit card required, making Vonage an excellent choice for developers who want to create a custom system.

+As we covered in our Vonage Review, the provider is a great option for small businesses.
 However, Vonage may not be the best option if you want toll-free numbers and minutes or do a lot of faxing.
 For instance, it costs $14.99 per month to add a U.S. fax number and $25.99 for 1,000 toll-free minutes.
 In comparison, Nextiva includes unlimited faxing and 1,500 toll-free minutes in its Essential plan, which is $25.95 per user, per month, or $18.95 with annual billing.

 Vonage Pricing at a Glance*

 - Mobile: $14.99 per user, per month for unlimited calling to the U.S., Canada, and Mexico, unlimited SMS and team messaging, and integrations with more than 20 applications

 - Premium: $24.99 per user, per month for unlimited video meetings with 100 participants, a multi-level auto-attendant, IP phone compatibility, and CRM integrations